paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-14a-aid-to-small-business.md

 <a id="section-634c"></a>
 ## § 634c.
 Additional duties of Office of Advocacy

-The Office of Advocacy shall also perform the following duties on a continuing basis:
+**(a) In general** The Office of Advocacy shall also perform the following duties on a continuing basis:

 (1) serve as a focal point for the receipt of complaints, criticisms, and suggestions concerning the policies and activities of the Administration and any other Federal agency which affects small businesses;